infinitered/redpotion/docs/new_features_for_rmq_and_promotion.md

 ## New features for ProMotion

-ProMotion 2.2.0 added on_load and on_styled to match RedPotion
+ProMotion 2.2.0 added on_styled and 2.3.0 added on_load to match RedPotion